 SymptomsWe hear about the symptoms of a heart attack being different in women from in men.
 The same could hold true for lung cancer.
 Squamous cell lung cancer (the type more common in men) grows near the airways, and often presents with the “classic symptoms” of lung cancer, such as a cough and coughing up blood.
 Adenocarcinomas (the type of lung cancer that is more common in women), often develops in the outer regions of the lungs.
 These tumors can grow quite large or spread before they cause any symptoms.
 Symptoms of fatigue, the gradual onset of shortness of breath, or chest and back pain from the spread of lung cancer to bone, may be the first sign that something is wrong.

 Lung Cancer in Women – The Role of EstrogenIt is likely that estrogen plays a role in the development and progression of lung cancer and research is being done to define this further.
 Women who have their ovaries removed surgically before menopause may be at higher risk of developing lung cancer.
-Recent research suggests that treatment with estrogen and progesterone (hormone replacement therapy) after menopause may increase the risk of dying from lung cancer (though it did not increase the risk of developing lung cancer).
+Recent research suggests that treatment with estrogen and progesterone (hormone replacement therapy) after menopause may increase the risk of dying from lung cancer.
+In contrast, both the use of birth control pills and hormone replacement therapy (excepting those who use hormones after surgical menopause) are associated with a lower risk of developing lung cancer.
+This contrast between dying from, and development of, lung cancer, suggests that estrogen plays more than one role in lung cancer.

 TreatmentWomen historically respond to a few chemotherapy medications used for lung cancer better than men.
 One of the new targeted therapies, erlotinib (Tarceva), also appears to be more effective for women.
 Women who are able to be treated with surgery for lung cancer also tend to fair better.
 In one study, the median survival after surgery for lung cancer was twice as long for women as for men.